soojihan/rumour-data-aug/README.md

 Following Rumour Dataset are used in our experiment.

+* [CrisisLexT26](https://github.com/sajao/CrisisLex/tree/master/data/CrisisLexT26): Unlabeled Boston Bombing dataset are obtained from CrisisLexT26 corpus.

-[Twitter event datasets (2012-2016)](https://figshare.com/articles/Twitter_event_datasets_2012-2016_/5100460) : This is the Tweet corpus that is  used as candidate tweets for data augmentation.
+* [Twitter event datasets (2012-2016)](https://figshare.com/articles/Twitter_event_datasets_2012-2016_/5100460) : This is the Tweet corpus that is  used as candidate tweets for data augmentation.

 ## Data Collection